scientific-python/cookie/README.md

-A cookiecutter template for new Python projects, either targeting Scikit-HEP inclusion, or for general software packages - the only Scikit-HEP specific parts are in the defaults.
+A cookiecutter template for new Python projects, either targeting Scikit-HEP inclusion, or for general software packages - the only Scikit-HEP specific parts are in a few defaults.
 What makes this different from other cookie cutter templates for Python packages?

 - Designed from the [Scikit-HEP developer guidelines][]: Every decision is clearly documented and every tool described.
 - Template generation tested in GitHub Actions using nox.
 - Eleven different backends to choose from for building packages.
-- Includes a backend for C++ bindings using pybind11, with wheels produced for all platforms using cibuildwheel.
+- Includes several compiled backends using pybind11, with wheels produced for all platforms using cibuildwheel.
 - Follows PyPA best practices.